nasa/ExoMiner/docs/running-exominer-pipeline.md

 These three models are based in the ExoMiner++ architecture and were developed as part of the experiment for the [ExoMiner on TESS 2-min paper](https://doi.org/10.48550/arXiv.2502.09790).
 They reflect a tradeoff in generalization and robustness vs computational cost.
 On one side, the single model from a single CV iteration `exominer++_single` is lightweight and will produce faster inference, while `exominer++_cv-super-mean-ensemble` is recommended for those users that have the computational resources to run a model that smooths out biases from individual CV iterations and tranining initializations. `exominer++_cviter-mean-ensemble` provides a balance between performance and complexity.

+You can also provide the filepath to a TensorFlow Keras custom model.
+This model must use the same features or at least a subset of them as its input.
+This means that the model should expect features that have the same names, dimensions, and data types as the ones used for the models shipped with the Podman application.
+See [exominer-features.md](exominer-features.md) for a comprehensive description of the features.

 ## Running the pipeline without Podman